For rapid detection of multiple analytes in human urine. For professional in-vitro diagnostic use only.

-The Reactif 5B urinalysis strips are solid plastic strips on which multiple, separated reagent fields are applied.
-The test is for the qualitative and semi-quantitative detection of the following analytes in urine: glucose, ketone (acetoacetic acid), blood, pH and protein.
+The Reactif 10SL urinalysis strips are solid plastic strips on which multiple, separated reagent fields are applied.
+The test is for the qualitative and semi-quantitative detection of the following analytes in urine: glucose, bilirubin, ketone (acetoacetic acid), specific gravity, blood, pH, protein, urobilinogen, nitrite and leucocytes.
 The Reactif urinalysis strips are intended for single use at sites close to the patient (point of care) and central laboratories.

 The cardboard label lists the respective analytes - compare the corresponding analyte with the fields on the colour scale.
 The Reactif urinalysis strips can be read optically as well as evaluated with the help of the urinalysis device and are intended for professional use only.

 Blood is often found in the urine of women during menstruation.
-The significance of detected traces may vary depending on the patient and clinical assessment is required for these samples.
+The significance of detected traces may vary depending on the patient and clinical judgement is required with these samples.

 Glucose should not be detectable in normal urine.
 Small amounts of glucose may be excreted by the kidney.
 Glucose concentrations that continuously exceed 100 mg/dL are considered abnormal.